 If you need to double this recipe, be sure to use two cookie sheets – you don’t want to crowd the carrots – they won’t cook properly.

-Roasted Rainbow Carrots with Thyme.
+Roasted Rainbow Carrots with Fresh Herbs.

 Sprinkle with salt and pepper.
 Stir to coat the carrots.

 This post is part of my series: 31 Days of Gluten, Dairy, and Egg Free Soups, Salads, Sides & Sweets.